I was living in Thailand and I got an eye infection randomly.

 The chalazion surgery procedure

 The first step was to thoroughly clean my eyelids .
 The staff spent a good 10 minutes cleaning my eyelids with specialized soap and q-tips to get the dirt and grim from the skin right under my eye where my eye lashes were.
-They noted how dirty my eyelids were.
-But I have big eyes and my eyes do produce a lot of oil.
+They noted how dirty my eyelids were, but it was due to the infection.

 After that was to apply a jelly to numb your skin to make the actual injection of novocaine painless.
 Yes, novocaine.
 Like the dentist uses.
 You lie back and they apply the jelly.
 It takes about 30 minutes for the jelly to fully soak into your skin so it’s numb.
 So for 30 minutes you get to relax and reflect on your life decisions and think “why me” as you lay on the table :).

 Then, they give you an injection of novocaine to completely numb your eyelid and surrounding eye area.
 Only your eyelid is affected and it really works because you won’t feel much of anything in the next step.